c0d3x-software/react-away/docs/@assets/conception.md

 ## PROFICIENCY

 In this contenxt, proficiency is the range of capacities and features of a given technology.
 It implies the manager experience to minimizes the number of licences and technological fragmentation of the project and team.
-Reactful supports:
+React Away supports:

 ### supports